AlFarrizi-Studio/Carbon-DL/README.md

 - 🎚️ **Audio bitrate picker** — 8 kbps up to 512 kbps (FLAC/WAV are lossless)
 - 🖥️ **Resolution picker** — from 360p up to 4K
 - 🎞️ **FPS picker** — source FPS, 24, 30, or 60
+- 🖼️ **Cover art** — shows the video/music thumbnail in the wizard using native terminal graphics (Kitty, iTerm2, Sixel) with a half-block fallback
 - 🎨 **Themes** — `system`, `dark`, or `light` (press `^t` to cycle live)
 - 🌐 **1800+ sites** — powered by yt-dlp
 - 🌍 **Multi-language** — auto-detects your system language (20+ languages)